tomasma5/AFSwinx/README.md

-AFServer
+AFSwinx
 ========

-This is test server for AF project.
+This is AFSwinx project.
+This project can generate adaptive UI based on data received from server.
+It generates Swing components include validation based on server data definitions.